-Administered through the Department of Civil and Environmental Engineering, the minor in Environmental Engineering provides students with a basic background in the tools environmental engineers use to assess environmental impacts, model contaminant fate, and perform sustainable engineering decision making.
-CoE students may declare the minor provided they meet the following eligibility requirements:
+Administered through the Department of Civil and Environmental Engineering, the minor in Environmental Engineering provides students with a basic background in the tools

 - Students must have a grade point average of 2.0 or higher at the time of declaration. - Students must have completed the prerequisite coursework for the "core" minor courses with a C or better. - Students pursuing a major in Civil or Environmental Engineering are not eligible for the minor.